Adding lab actions to a course in Course Manager by Skytap

 The unique identifier for the Virtual Browser action.
 If the lab end user has already clicked a Virtual Browser lab action or Manual shortcut with the same Identifier, they will return to the existing instance.

-Identifier displays in the Result Data field on the lab end user’s Activity page and the Last Result Data field on the event Activity Summary page after the Virtual Browser responds to the connection request.
+Identifier displays in the Activity Data field on the lab end user’s Activity page and the event Activity Summary page.